sarika-debruyn/AI_Climate/etc/Brainstorming.md

 3. Training and testing
   a.
 Use 2018-2021 train and 2022-2023 test for baseline model
   b.
-Use TimeSeriesSplit for training and testing ML Models--> simulates how the model would perform in rolling time windows
+Use TimeSeriesSplit for NGBoost--> simulates how the model would perform in rolling time windows
+  c.
+TabPFN is pretrained with neural networks via meta-learning so it doesn't need hyperparameter tuning

 5. Add a realistic time-varying demand model (hourly, daily, seasonal + noise)